devyadav31/Devheat_Beta_Hacksavvy/README.md

 **💎 Mentor :**  Mr. Mayur Valecha Sir
 `3rd year`
-## ⚙️Contact us

-If you have any feedback, please reach out to us at hacksavvy@gmail.com
-## Used By
+## 🐤Used By

 This project is used by the following companies:

 - Homestead
 - Infocus
+## ⚙️Contact us

+If you have any feedback, please reach out to us at hacksavvy@gmail.com